aaronamran/Zabbix-Monitoring-with-Lubuntu-Server-and-AntiX-Linux-Clients/README.md

 ## Adding Hosts and Setting Up Alerts
-- Log into Zabbix Web UI on Lubuntu Server VM
+- Log into Zabbix Web UI on Lubuntu Server VM.
+The default username is Admin and password is zabbix
 - Go to `Configuration > Hosts > Create Host` and set the following:
   - Hostname: Match /etc/hostname of client VM
   - IP: Client VM’s IP address